zhaming/3-tier-app/README.md

 This app
 --------

-This is a demo application provided to follow the tutorials from Scalr.
+This is a demo application provided to follow the tutorials from [Scalr][0].

 This application is obviously insecure (and useless), and should not be used for anything but following the tutorials.